 Solis has received numerous accolades for his work and for his efforts as part of a sports broadcasting team, including several local Area Emmys, Golden Mikes and a regional Edward R. Murrow Award for Best Sports Reporting.
 He was also honored by the National Hispanic Media Coalition for excellence in broadcast journalism.
 And, he remains active in the Los Angeles-area community.

-A Los Angeles native, Solis earned a degree in broadcast journalism from the University of Southern California.
+A native Angeleno, Solis earned a degree in broadcast journalism from the University of Southern California.